 Arc of Justice Scholarships will be awarded to formerly incarcerated men and women to complete their Bachelor of Arts degree in the School of Undergraduate Studies at CIIS.
 Depending on external funding and number of awardees, scholarships ranging between $7,500-$15,000 will be awarded annually.

 In honor of CIIS's founders, Haridas and Bina Chaudhuri, up to three $1,000 scholarships are awarded to students from India each year.

-Established by an anonymous gift from two alumni, CIIS will offer two scholarships of $2,500-$5,000 each per year to students from China.
+Established by an anonymous gift from two alumni, CIIS will offer two to four scholarships of $1,500-$5,000 each per year to first year students from China.